polyaxon/polyaxon/docs/configuration/custom-run-environment.md

 Polyaxon provides a way to mount custom config maps and secrets for your runs.

-To be able to mount a config map or secret in your jobs/builds/experiments, you need to create the config map/secret, and add it to you deployment config:
+To be able to mount a config map or secret in your jobs/builds/experiments, you need to create the config map/secret in the namespace of your Polyaxon deployment and add it to you deployment config:

 For example: